 Heat a griddle or cast iron skillet (or any other nonstick surface on which you like to make pancakes) over medium heat (on an electric griddle, keep the temperature no higher than 350°F).
 Lightly grease your griddle surface with additional coconut oil.

-Pour the pancake batter about 1/4 cup at a time into rounds.
-Allow to cook until the edges of the pancakes are set (when they’re set, they’ll lose their shine), about 1 minute.
+Allow the pancakes to cook until at least a 1-inch border around the perimeter of the pancakes appears set (when they’re set, they’ll lose their shine), about 1 minute 30 seconds.

 With a wide, thin spatula, turn each pancake over and allow to finish cooking on the other side (about another 30 seconds).